Introduction to Effective Altruism

 When you can donate to a charity, your personal attributes don’t affect the value of your donation.
 But when it comes to choosing a career, your personal fit with a job is very important.
 That isn’t to say that evaluating personal fit is a simple matter.
 The standard career advice of “follow your passion” often doesn’t make much sense, especially if your passion doesn’t fit with any of the most important causes.
 But figuring out an area where you can do work that you’ll be able to excel at is very important.
 Passion is also much less important than you might think — it turns out that other factors affect your job satisfaction significantly more.

-One of the easiest ways that a person in the developed world can make a difference is by donating money to organizations that work on some of the most important causes.
-Monetary donations allow effective organizations to do more good things, and are much more flexible than time donations (like volunteering).
+One of the easiest ways that a person in the developed world can make a difference is by donating money to organisations that work on some of the most important causes.
+Monetary donations allow effective organisations to do more good things, and are much more flexible than time donations (like volunteering).

 Most of us don’t realise just how rich we are in relative terms.
 People earning professional salaries in developed countries are normally in the top 5% of global incomes.
 This relative wealth presents an enormous opportunity to do good if used effectively.

-Some organizations associated with the effective altruism community seek out the most effective causes to donate to, backing up their recommendations with rigorous evidence.
+Some organisations associated with the effective altruism community seek out the most effective causes to donate to, backing up their recommendations with rigorous evidence.

-Yet another place to search for promising donation targets is this list of organizations which have received a grant from the Open Philanthropy Project.
-The Open Philanthropy Project is a large grant-maker and sister organization to GiveWell, which uses effective altruist principles to find promising giving opportunities.
+Yet another place to search for promising donation targets is this list of organisations which have received a grant from the Open Philanthropy Project.
+The Open Philanthropy Project is a large grant-maker and sister organisation to GiveWell, which uses effective altruist principles to find promising giving opportunities.